RobertRR11/Enhanced-Steam/README.md

 ### Current features are:
 - Redesigned age verification page
 - Redesigned game page (WIP)
-- Redesigned user profile game pages (WIP)
+- Redesigned achievement and game lists (WIP)
 - New "on wishlist" and "in library" banners
 - Modern scrollbars, buttons and more based on other newer pages